 These base images should extend common open source base images, but can contain security patches, organization wide utilities and configuration that project images will get by default when extending off of them.
 The project images can then add their own dependencies and requirements while gaining all of the benefits and customizations of the organization's base image.

-To add additional tooling and configuration, you can extend these base images using
+To add additional tooling and configuration to an image, you can extend any base images using

 a Dockerfile and